Is your website as effective as you’d like ?

 Don’t do those things !

-Decide where your main presence on the internet is and direct people there from everywhere else.
-Usually it’s the business website that becomes the hub and you should then link from directories, Facebook, LinkedIn etc to it.
-Not the other way around.
+Decide where your main presence on the internet is.
+Usually it’s the business website that’s the hub.
+So direct people THERE from everywhere else by linking to it from directories, Facebook, LinkedIn etc. Not the other way around.

 - If you’ve collected someone’s email address ( and especially if you know what they were interested in when they left it for you ) then email them some more relevant info.